-The Info tab
+The Attributes tab

-To see the attributes of a feature, activate Tag mode (P?) and click on a feature.
-Using the World Map, click on Cape Town and expand the Info tab by clicking on it.
-Figure 66 shows the info tab with the Cape Town "Places" feature selected.
+To see the attributes of a feature, activate Tag mode ( ?) and click on a feature.
+Using the World Map, click on Cape Town and expand the Attributes tab by clicking on it.
+Figure 67 shows the Attributes tab with the Cape Town "Places" feature selected.

-The top part of the Info tab shows the feature class ("Places") that has been tagged on the map and also feature classes of underlying features which you may have intended to select.
+The top part of the Attributes tab shows the feature class ("Places") that has been tagged on the map and also feature classes of underlying features which you may have intended to select.
 To view attributes of the country instead, click on "Countries".

 Next is the FeatureId.
-If more than one feature has been selected, the dropdown list needs to be used to see the attributes of individual features.
+If more than one feature has been selected, the drop-down list needs to be used to see the attributes of individual features.

-Next is a tool bar with buttons to save changes, cancel changes, print and "tabular view".
+Next is a tool bar with buttons to save changes, cancel changes, "tabular view" and other tools.

-The rest of the Info tab shows all attributes of the selected feature.
+The rest of the Attributes tab shows all attributes of the selected feature.
 You can change any value by clicking in the white box and typing a value.